bradyhouse/house/fiddles/aws/ec2/ec2-instance-lab.md

   ![Imgur](https://i.imgur.com/pZw1vxp.png)

 59. In the `Terminate Instances` pop-up, click the `Yes, Terminate` button
-60. The End, logout out of the console and continue to the next lab
+60. The End, logout out of the console and continue to the [next lecture/lab](ec2-security-groups-lab.md)

 ## Exam Tips